-If you run several web applications on a web server, it is relatively annoying to keep separate processes running for each individual subdomain, which fetches the required SSL certificates in good time before the expiration date and carry out the verification process for each website.
+If you run several web applications on a separate server, it is relatively annoying to keep a separate process running for each individual subdomain, which always fetches the required SSL certificate in good time before the expiration date and carries out the verification process via its own website.

 For this reason, there are wildcard certificates, i.e. certificates that cover your own domain including all subdomains in one certificate.
 This certificate can then be stored centrally and used for all subdomains without further actions.
 I’ll explain how to do that now.

-Configure your DNS server so that all of your sub-domains point to the same IP address of your central web server, so that requests from users are all sent to hits one.
-The DNS of your provider must also offer the possibility to get text entries set via an API, which will be used in the verification process.
+Configure your DNS server so that all of your sub-domains point to the IP address of your central web server, so that requests from users are first sent to you.
+The DNS of your provider must also offer the possibility to generate text entries via an API, which can be queried in the verification process.

 First we have to get the script acme.sh, more about this below.
 Since we want to install our script centrally, we do this as user root:

-Alternatively, we can also clone this with Git, if installed:
+Alternatively, we can also get this with Git, if installed:

-We would like to install this script and the certificates created later centrally under /etc/acme.sh, the own account key belong to the system admin (user root):
+We would like to install our script or the certificates created later centrally under /etc/acme.sh, the own account key remains with the user root:

-The script also creates a cron job so that the certificates later get renewed regularly and automatically.
+The script also creates a cron job so that the certificates are renewed regularly and automatically later.
 You can view this as user root with crontab -l.

-In order to request certificates, the DNS used must be able to be queried by an API and a password.
+In order to request certificates, the DNS used must be able to be requested via an API and a password.
 To communicate these settings to acme.sh, some environment variables are now set before the certificates are actually retrieved.
 This only has to be done once, acme.sh remembers this in its configuration:

 Example for the DNS of Netcup:

-Further DNS settings can be viewed here, this is excellently documented:
+Further DNS settings can be viewed here, this is excellently documented here:

-Of course, the DNS query on provider side must be enabled in advance via the API.
+Of course, the DNS query on the provider side must be enabled in advance via the API.